 At RALLY, Ashley provides local strategy for public education clients committed to closing the achievement gap in Washington state including GreenDot Public Schools and Washington State Charter Schools Association.
 She also supports national campaigns for organizations working to provide more high quality public schools to traditionally underserved students.

 Prior to joining RALLY, she served as an Account Director responsible for edtech campaigns, curated events and product launches including Minecraft, Hour of Code, OneNote Learning Tools, and Skype in the Classroom to name a few.
-She was also responsible for partnership events and comms including SXSWedu, ISTE, LEGO, the Obama Administration White House and others.
+She was also responsible for Microsoft education comms including SXSWedu, ISTE, LEGO, the Obama Administration White House and others.
 Before transitioning to edtech, it was just tech.
-Ashley led multiple account teams focused on developers, hackers and startups.
+Ashley led multiple Microsoft account teams focused on developers, hackers and startups.
 Her work included communications strategy and exec comms, community building and engagement, international media events, landscape research and analysis, and a wide variety of partner announcements such as NASA, Facebook, the Discovery Channel, TechCrunch and the Napa Valley Film Festival.

 Before the agency world, Ashley worked in-house on marketing, PR and design efforts in the built environment for Nintendo, Vulcan, Seahawks Stadium, University of Washington, the Pike Place Market, and Seattle Aquarium.
 She managed photography projects, marcom creation, message development, and supported crisis communications.